Good leadership is so easy

 Modern Leading - Methoden sind Nebensache - Blog - t2informatik

-Dr Eric Heinen-Konschak has published another article in the t2informatik Blog:
+Dr Eric Heinen-Konschak has published two more articles in the t2informatik Blog:

 t2informatik Blog: Transformation of IT into the agile world